XXDIL/Machine-Learning-Basics/ML-A7.2/README.md

 The RBF kernel on two samples x and x', represented as feature vectors in some input space, is defined as :

 ![IMAGE 1](https://wikimedia.org/api/rest_v1/media/math/render/svg/c16fd6c515412f96a57506103896178d0e8af77d)

+**NOTE : We will be doing all this on thr Cleveland Data set for Heart disease.**